S3-working-group/s3-practical-guide/docs/principles.md

 **[The Principle of Accountability](principle-accountability.html):**

-_**Respond when something is needed, do what you agreed to do, and accept your share of responsibility for the course of the organization,** so that what needs doing gets done, nothing is overlooked and everyone does what they can to contribute toward the effectiveness and integrity of the organization._
+_**Respond when something is needed, do what you agreed to do, and accept your share of responsibility for the course of the organization,** so that what needs doing gets done, nothing is overlooked, and everyone does what they can to contribute toward the effectiveness and integrity of the organization._